UAE Banking Fees Compared: ENBD vs Mashreq vs RAKBank (2026)

 • Account opening: free

 RAKBank Business One (all-in-one package): RAKBank has a flat-fee business banking package that includes a set number of free transactions, a business debit card, and online banking access.
-Pricing is around AED 300/month for the package — worth evaluating against per-transaction costs if you make frequent transfers.
+Pricing is around AED 300/month for the package, so it is worth evaluating against per-transaction costs if you make frequent transfers.

 RAKBank also has specific products designed for free zone companies, which is useful since free zone businesses sometimes struggle to open accounts at the larger UAE banks.